Study abroad options

 Earn part of your law degree while living in a foreign country.
 As a student of Mitchell Hamline, you can choose from several summer, J-term, spring break, or semester-abroad programs.

-- Study Abroad to the Holy Land: Conflict Resolution from Religious Traditions, January 1–10, 2024
+- Holy Land: Conflict Resolution from Religious Traditions, TBD for 2026

 Summer programs

-- Comparative Criminal, Constitutional, and Statutory Law and Practice (2 credits)
+- Session I: Comparative Criminal, Constitutional, and Statutory Law and Practice: From the Crime to the Courtroom (3 credits) Monday, June 23–Friday, July 4, 2025

 International Comparative Law (London)